schwarzie2478/learning-az-204/docs/Study/Connect functions to Azure services using bindings.md

 | MS Learn   | `VIEW[{ms-learn-url}][text(renderMarkdown)]` |

 When making a [[Azure Functions]] that is triggered by an HttpTrigger and has to write to other source like [[Azure Cosmos DB|CosmosDB]]

+If you have to have to connect to for example an Storage Queue to send  an message, but  you are triggered by an [[HttpTrigger]] , the function also want to respond with an http response.

+This will result in a [[MultiResponse]]  object for answer